Skip to content

 Download b2evolution HRM files

-Getting the b2evolution files onto your Ubuntu server is the next step, and you can find the latest version on the official b2evolution website.
-We’ll download the files to the ‘/tmp/’ directory using a direct link from the download page and then extract them to get ready for the installation.
+The next step is to get the b2evolution files onto your Ubuntu server.
+You can find the newest version on the official b2evolution website.
+We will download these files to the ‘/tmp/’ directory using a direct link from the download page and then unpack them.

 To always install the latest version, check the download page for b2evolution.
 Get the download link and download the archived package to your computer.
 Then, extract it.